thamiresl/thamiresl/README.md

-- 👋 Hi, I’m Thamires Lourenço
+## Olá,  eu sou a Thamires Lourenço, bem vindos ao meu Github!!

 - 👀 I’m interested in technologies, programming, design, architecture, art, games, books and series. ...
 - 🌱 I’m currently learning Javascript, HTML and CSS.
 - 📫 How to reach me thami.lourenco@outlook.com

 <!---
 thamiresl/thamiresl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.